carbon-language/carbon-lang/lld/docs/WebAssembly.rst

 There are several key features that are not yet implement in the WebAssembly
 ports:

+- Support for building shared libraries via ``-shared`` is still as work in progress.
 - COMDAT support.
 This means that support for C++ is still very limited.
 - Function stripping.
 Currently there is no support for ``--gc-sections`` so functions and data from a given object will linked as a unit.